Chapter 4: Construction Details, Section 84: Markings

 Verify all residue is swept or vacuumed.
 Yellow marking residue must be handled, removed, and disposed of according to the lead compliance plan.

-Ensure the contractor repairs, at no cost, any damage to the pavement and surfacing that results from removing traffic stripes and pavement markings, in accordance with Section 5-1.36, “Property and Facility Preservation,” of the Standard Specifications.
+Make sure the contractor repairs, at no cost, any damage to the pavement and surfacing that results from removing traffic stripes and pavement markings, in accordance with Section 5-1.36, “Property and Facility Preservation,” of the Standard Specifications.

-Yellow striping generally contains lead, so ensure special handling for removal and disposal.
+Yellow striping generally contains lead, so verify special handling for removal and disposal.
 Usually, if this striping was identified in the contract, the special provisions would cover removal and disposal.
 However, if the special provisions do not identify special handling for removal of yellow striping, contact the district hazardous waste coordinator to determine if the striping needs to be tested.

 In the past, removal of existing traffic stripes and pavement markings was not always required on projects before placement of new pavement surfacing.
 Thus, on some stretches of highway, old traffic stripes and pavement markings exist under layers of pavement.
 On pavement rehabilitation projects, underlying latent stripes and markings may become exposed as the contractor removes layers of pavement by grinding or during cold planing of the existing surface.